 4) Mute conversations

-There are just some days where you just need to shut out all noise – stay focused, stay productive, and stay…uninterrupted.
+There are just some days when you just need to shut out all noise – stay focused, stay productive, and stay…uninterrupted.
 Even with all notifications turned off, sometimes Slack can inhibit your day with little distractions.
 But, with the Mute Conversation option, if there’s a channel that is explicitly going off like a frog in a sock, then you can simply mute this channel and rest easy knowing it’ll cause you no more pain or suffering (for that day at least!).

 Slack can do so much more, but these are just some of the things we at Herdl find ourselves using every day.
-If you want to find out more about our Project Management, or just have any other exciting tips (of gifs!) to share, then please do get in touch.
+If you want to find out more about our Project Management or just have any other exciting tips (of gifs!) to share, then please do get in touch.